sandra-arato/learning-java/notes.md

 ### Static vs Instance methods

 Methods defined with the `static` keyword are supposed to be used on the class as they are class-specific.
 In a static method, you don't have access to this.
 It can't use any fields directly (eg. this.field).
+Use it like this: `Math.random()`

 Instance methods belong to an instance of the class.
 To enable the usage, you have to instantiate the object first in order to use an instance method.
+Use it like this: `myDog.bark()`

 ### Static vs Instance variables

 Static fields of a class are shared within instances, based on the last instantiation.
 On contrary, instance variables have their own copy on each instance.

+## Arrays and Array Lists

+Arrays store reference, so if you make a copy, it'll actually just store the reference to the original object.

+List is an interface, array list inherits from list.

+**ArrayList** is a resizable array.

+Some methods for ArrayList
+    - arrayList.get(index);
+    - arrayList.set(index, value);
+    - arrayList.indexOf(value);
+    - arrayList.contains(value); // boolean
+    - arrayList.remove(index);
+    - arrayList.size() // -> instead of length

+## Interfaces, abstracts and inner classes

+Static nested class
+NonStatic nested class or inner class

+**Abstract classes** - define methods but don't implement methods.
+They can be used to share code between classes.

+You can setup non static and non final fields, methods and getters/setters.

+**Interface** - declaration of methods on a Class that have to be defined.

+Interfaces can use default methods since Java 8.
+Since Java 9, you can also use private methods in interfaces (for example to share code between 2 default mehtods).